let047/quarkusTest/README.md

 	at org.jboss.resteasy.core.SynchronousDispatcher.preprocess(SynchronousDispatcher.java:164)
 ```

 Magicator does not cover everything.
-It's a compliment to native-agent.
+It's a complement to native-agent.

 [You're welcome to use our free tool](https://staticizer.magicator.com/):
 Upload your fat jar with Main-Class specified in META-INF/MANIFEST.MF.
 We'll create native-image configuration files for you.<br>